hadirboutabba/Notes.AI/README.md

     An autoencoder neural network compresses the matrix into a low-dimensional representation while retaining semantic relevance.
     These embeddings serve as input states for the Q-learning agent.

-3. Reinforcement Learning
+## 3. Reinforcement Learning

-    Agent Setup:
+ **Agent Setup:**
  The state space consists of embeddings representing video data.
 The action space includes combinations of video IDs that the agent can recommend.
-    Training:
+ **Training:**
  The agent learns through simulated user interactions, guided by a reward mechanism:
-            Positive rewards for engaging recommendations (e.g., watched or completed videos).
+  * Positive rewards for engaging recommendations (e.g., watched or completed videos).
-            Penalties for irrelevant or unengaging recommendations.
+  * Penalties for irrelevant or unengaging recommendations.
-    Output:
+ **Output:**
  A trained Q-learning agent capable of making intelligent video recommendations.

->>>>>>> a36a77d7c22108988d5795f4827400bb7f8e5e95